Fiserv/banking-hub/docs/getting-started/title.md

 > This section is under development and you may expect some changes in the final version of documentation.

-This guide provides quick steps to use Integrated Banking  APIs during integration with your applications.
+This guide provides quick steps to use Banking Hub APIs during integration with your applications.

 > #### Note
 >